7RU7H/Archive/Brain-Hacking/Question-Based-Methodologies/Question-Based-Penetration-Testing-Methodology.md

 Persistence
 - Scope?
 Reasons for wanting persistence on a machine or network:
-1. Backdooring and post-detection re-entrance.
+1. Backdoor-ing and post-detection re-entrance.
 2. Stability and a operational section of the network to work from.
 3. Gaining foothold a hard to reproduce, especially if is phished for.
 4. Re-exploitation is not always possible post compromised or is also not fittingly stealthy.